 - These include business values and ethical values

-Close customer relationships, and creatively developed products and services, are defining characteristics of Jasper International.
-We deal in the business of helping organisations to become healthy places in which to work, and ethical places in which to trade.
+Close customer relationships, and creatively developed products and services, are defining characteristics of Jasper Global Corporation.
+We deal in the business of helping organisations to become healthy places in which to work and ethical places in which to trade.

 We believe that leadership is the productive and moral application of influence and as a leader, you have to take personal responsibility for the organisation’s VALUES.
 Ours is how we can make this organisation and others as HUMAN as the people that work in them.
 Leadership therefore is the productive and moral application of influence.

 After years of working in many companies, both corporate and public, and with the rapid changes that we all have seen economically and socially it has become apparent that extremes don’t work.
 We have a core values base that we believe works for us and would work for others:

 People come to work with the intent of giving their best, but somehow ‘work’ unwittingly conspires to undermine people’s capability, their spirit and enthusiasm.
 This will change when (a) the cultural environment switches from an expectation of ‘conformance to rules’ to ‘performance from accountability’ and (b) when people see that they have an opportunity to behave differently.

 All people in work are ‘volunteers’ – they don’t have to come.
 World-class organizations respect the lives of the people who have freely chosen to come and work, and create an environment that enables people to give their best.
 Emotional satisfaction from a valued job well done is greater than monetary compensation for time-served.